Freshdesk Jira Integration in the Age of Customer Satisfaction

 Step 6 – Start Synchronizing Tasks

-You’ve set your connection up and defined what is shared.
+You’ve set up your Freshdesk Jira integration and defined what is shared.
 You’ve also set the conditions for synchronization.
 When an issue meets those conditions, it will be synced.

 For performance reasons, Exalate checks for matching items periodically, so if you don’t see the sync begin immediately, check again after a few minutes.